 Goal & Purpose:

-The goal of the Our Lady of Providence Service Learning Program is to foster an environment where students will have an authentic service experience.
-Students will put into practice the principles of Catholic Social Teaching and will live out the teachings of Jesus as described in Matthew 25 as they perform the Corporal Works of Mercy.
-Students will begin to understand the importance of empathy, awareness, and social responsibility.
-They will come to value the dignity of every human being and therefore will be called to action.
+The goal of the Our Lady of Providence Service Learning Program is to foster an environment where students will have an authentic service experience in which they put into practice the principles of Catholic Social Teaching and perform the Corporal Works of Mercy.

 Service vs. Outreach:

 Service is any type of work we do, outside of our normal responsibilities, to benefit others while receiving no pay or other benefits for ourselves.
-Service is to be completed with an approved church, school, agency, or non-profit organization.
-Service should be completed outside of Providence events.
+Service is to be FORMAL – meaning it is completed with an approved agency or non-profit organization.
+Service should be completed outside of Providence sponsored events.

-Outreach is service during which we have direct, person-to-person contact with the poor, the homeless, the marginalized, the institutionalized, elderly outside the family, or any other socially or economically-disadvantaged group.
+Outreach is service during which we have direct, person-to-person contact with the poor, the homeless, the marginalized, the institutionalized, elderly or children outside the family, or any other socially or economically-disadvantaged group.

 Tracking and Submission: